 Review of Complaints

-In responding to complaints against itself as an accrediting agency, it is the Department’s policy to ask the office that is the subject of the complaint to review the matter and resolve it if possible or, alternatively, to explain why it cannot be resolved in the manner desired by the complainant.
-It is Department policy to respond to any such complaints within 30 days of receipt.
-If the complaint involves a person or persons, it is Department policy to ask an administrator outside the accreditation staff to provide an unbiased assessment of the complaint.
-If the complaint is about accreditation standards or procedures, it is Department policy to assign the review to the Department’s Office of Counsel to provide an unbiased assessment of the complaint..
-A complainant is informed that he or she may directly contact the U.S. Secretary of Education with a complaint regarding the accreditation standards or procedures of the agency [Ref: 34 CFR 602.23 (c)].
+In responding to complaints against itself as an accrediting agency, it is the agency’s policy to ask the office that is the subject of the complaint to review the matter and resolve it if possible or, alternatively, to explain why it cannot be resolved in the manner desired by the complainant.
+It is the agency’s policy to respond to any such complaints within 30 days of receipt.
+The following steps are taken to support an unbiased review:

 Provision for Public Correction of Incorrect or Misleading Information on Accreditation